zgeorge22/cs180project5/README.md

 - AccountNotExistException
   - This exception is thrown when Accounts are queried, but do not exist in the database.
-  - Thrown when user tries to login with invalid login details, or tries to create conversations with users who do not exist in the databse.
+  - Thrown when user tries to login with invalid login details, or tries to create conversations with users who do not exist in the database.

 - Client
   - This is the class which the client should run to access the program.
 It creates the GUI and displays it to the user.